Peter Blangé

-Peter Blangé (born 9 December 1964) is a retired volleyball player from the Netherlands who represented his native country in four consecutive Summer Olympics, starting in 1988 in Seoul.
+Peter Blangé (born 9 December 1964) is a retired volleyball player and coach from the Netherlands who represented his native country in four consecutive Summer Olympics, starting in 1988 in Seoul.
 Four years later, he helped the Dutch national team win the silver medal in the 1992 Olympics in Barcelona.
 Blangé then won the gold medal with the national team in the 1996 Olympics in Atlanta by defeating Italy in the final.
 His final Olympic appearance as an athlete was in the 2000 Olympics in Sydney, where he played his 500th game with the Dutch team.
 He was a setter.

 In 2012, Blangé was inducted into the International Volleyball Hall of Fame.

 Coaching

 Blangé was the head coach of the Dutch men's national volleyball team from 2006 to 2011.